suppme-com/laravel-noteable/README.md

+> This is a fork of [DigitalCloud/laravel-model-notes](https://github.com/DigitalCloud/laravel-model-notes) due of
+> lacking maintenance we decided to keep it up, and adjust to our needs.

 # Laravel Model Notes

 This package allows you to add notes to your model.

 ## Description

 Suppose you are working on model, say Invoice model, and this invoice need to pass some management process.
 Each management state need the manager to add some notes on this invoice, and you need to track all notes for this invoice.
 This package allow you to do this job just by adding some trait to your model.

 ## Add note to Eloquent models

 This package provides a `HasNotes` trait that, once installed on a model, allows you to do things like this:

 ```php